AboutDocs-first ecosystemBuilt for shipping

 Documentation-first

-Learn the logic, inspect the pattern, and move quickly toward implementation.
+Learn the logic, inspect the pattern, and move quickly toward implementation with fewer hidden decisions.

 Production constraints